An alternative Hertford pub crawl in as much as none of the pubs below still exist. More of a history tour.

 This was a limited print run and may still be available from Hertford Museum.

-CAMRA’s Good Beer Guide 2021also lists some prominent Hertford pubs.
+The Good Beer Guide from CAMRA also lists some prominent Hertford pubs.